Day of the Dead – a vibrant tribute to life beyond death

 Meanwhile, the Philippines hosts the Pangangaluluwa.
 Its version of the Day of the Dead, known as the "Night of the Dead".
 It's a sight to see locals dressed in white, singing songs, and collecting alms for the departed on the eve of All Souls' Day.

-The Artistry of the Day of the Dead
+Art plays a significant role in the Day of the Dead

 Sugar skulls are probably the most recognizable symbol associated with the Day of the Dead.
 Intricately decorated, these sweet treats symbolize the sweetness of life.
 Even during times of mourning.